 Concessions schemes have not kept pace with increases in energy bills, and some programs are unnecessarily complex and difficult to access.
 If these schemes could be more suitable and accessible to consumers in distress, we believe it could make a real difference.
 Collaborative work between industry and consumer advocates is well underway in this area.

-Find mechanisms to address income shortfalls for that group of consumers who can never pay their energy bills
+Explore mechanisms to address income shortfalls for that group of consumers who can never pay their energy bills

 The number of multiple disconnections of the same consumers, together with anecdotal evidence from the major retailers about consumers who remain in hardship programs for many years, indicates a small group of consumers who are unlikely to ever be able to pay for their energy consumption.
-We are exploring payment, income support and technology options here
+We are researching options through the Power Shift program which focuses on energy efficiency measures, the Grants Program which is researching behavioural Insights and technologies such as smart phones and apps, and commissioned research to explore approaches and experiences in other countries.

 Identify and promulgate better retail practices